Mitchell Cohen: Work

 Cohen's articles and books treat diverse themes ranging from social democratic theory and the idea of cosmopolitanism to the relation between political ideas and culture, especially opera.
-He defines himself as a “social democratic” humanist or a “liberal socialist” and coined the term “rooted cosmopolitanism” to describe how a citizen can be linked to his or her own society while also being a universalist.
-His essay “Why Lenin’s Critics were Right” (Dissent, Fall 2017), defended left-wing critics of Bolshevism.
+He defines himself as a "social democratic" humanist or a "liberal socialist" and coined the term “rooted cosmopolitanism” to describe how a citizen can be linked to his or her own society while also being a universalist.
+His essay "Why Lenin’s Critics were Right" (Dissent, Fall 2017), defended left-wing critics of Bolshevism.
 Cohen covered the revolutions of 1989 on the ground in East Berlin and Budapest for Dissent.

-He has guest lectured at numerous European and American universities, was National Endowment for the Humanities Fellow at the Institute for Advanced Study, Princeton and a visiting professor at Stanford.
-He was CUNY Writing Fellow at the Levy Biography Center.
-He was American “Correspondent” of Raisons politiques and is a member of the editorial boards of Jewish Social Studies and Israel Studies Review.
+He has guest lectured at numerous European and American universities, was National Endowment for the Humanities Fellow at the Institute for Advanced Study, Princeton and a visiting professor at Stanford University.
+He was City University of New York Writing Fellow at the Levy Biography Center.
+He was American "Correspondent" of Raisons politiques and is a member of the editorial boards of Jewish Social Studies and Israel Studies Review.
 His articles and essays have appeared in numerous publications and languages including the Times Literary Supplement, Les Temps Modernes, Musik & Aesthetik, Nexus, and the New York Times Book Review.
 His book The Wager of Lucien Goldmann is a sympathetic study of the thought of a Romanian-French Marxist humanist intellectual.
 His book Zion and State examines the origins of the conflict between the left and right in Israel, focusing especially on the question of whether a state is a means or an end in itself.

 Cohen's book The Politics of Opera: A History from Monteverdi to Mozart (Princeton, 2017, paperback, 2020) is a study of the relation between political ideas and opera from the birth of opera, circa 1600, through the French Revolution, focusing on Florence, Mantua, Venice, Paris and Vienna.
 It received the Prose Award for Music from the Association of American Publishers.
 It was named one of the best books of the year in the London Evening Standard and Cohen also received for it the Presidential Achievement Award for Excellence in Scholarship of Baruch College of the City University of New York.
 The Politics of Opera was short-listed for the Shannon Prize in European Studies.